kevinbtalbert/CML_AMP_Summarization_with_Vertex_AI_Gemini/README.md

 # Document Summarization with Gemini from Vertex AI
-Summarize documents and text using Google's Gemini models from the Vertex AI Model Garden.
+This Accelerator for Machine Learning Projects ("AMP") allows users to summarize documents and text using Google's Gemini models from the Vertex AI Model Garden.
+It provides two summarization modes: text-based and document-based, document management features, and customizable settings for optimizing output.

 ![](/assets/readme-header.png)